Pelicot rape case: Background

-Whereas Gisèle came from a privileged background and felt loved by her family, Dominique grew up in a working-class, dysfunctional environment.
-He said his father was brutal and abusive to his mother, and raped his adopted sister.
-He also said that he had been molested by a male nurse in a hospital when he was 9 years old and that, as a teenager, he was forced to witness a gang rape.
-Dominique later blamed his "perversion" on his childhood traumas, which he said his marriage had helped him overcome for several decades.
-After two years of secondary education, Dominique had to stop going to school to start an apprenticeship as an electrician; he started working aged 13, and had to give 80% of his wages to his father.
-It was later speculated that Dominique suffered from an inferiority complex compared to his wife's background, which may have contributed to his behavior.
+Whereas Gisèle came from a relatively privileged background and felt loved by her family, Dominique had a troubled, working-class upbringing.
+According to Dominique, his father was brutal and abusive to his mother and raped his adopted sister.
+He also said that he was molested by a male nurse at the age of nine and that, as a teenager, he was forced to witness a gang rape.
+Dominique later blamed his "perversion" on those childhood traumas, which he said his marriage had helped him overcome for several decades.
+After two years of secondary education, Dominique had to stop going to school to start an apprenticeship as an electrician; he started working at age 13, and had to give 80% of his wages to his father.
+During judicial proceedings, it was speculated that Dominique suffered from an inferiority complex compared to his wife's background, which may have contributed to his behavior.

-Gisèle and Dominique met in 1971, when both were 18 years old.
-They married in April 1973.
-Gisèle worked in administration at the state electricity company, while Dominique worked as an electrician and an estate agent and set up a number of businesses which ultimately failed.
+Gisèle and Dominique met in 1971, when they were both 18 years old, and married in April 1973.
+Gisèle was employed in administration at Électricité de France, while Dominique worked as an electrician and estate agent and later founded several small businesses that were unsuccessful.
 The couple lived in the Paris region and had three children.

 Their marriage experienced a crisis in the mid-1980s when Gisèle had a three-year affair with a colleague.
-Dominique later had an affair with another woman and the couple separated.
-After a few months, they reconciled and resumed their life together.
+In 1986, when the Pelicots' youngest son was born, Dominique doubted whether he was the child's biological father.
+The Pelicots separated the following year, selling the home they owned jointly, though they later reconciled and resumed their life together.
+Dominique also had several affairs.
+In the early 1990s the couple separated again when Dominique left Gisèle for another woman; the Pelicots reconciled once more after a few months.
 In 2001, due to Dominique's business failures, the Pelicots divorced to protect their assets from his creditors while continuing to live together; they remarried in 2007 under a more beneficial regime.

-At the time the rapes were uncovered, the Pelicots were considered a happy and close-knit couple.
-To people who knew them, Gisèle said in court, they and their children were a "perfect family".
-Their elder son later said that all his friends thought he was lucky to have a father like Dominique.

-In 2013, the couple retired to Mazan, Vaucluse, a small town north-east of Avignon, in south-eastern France.
-Gisèle joined a choir and her husband occupied himself with sport, cycling and handiwork.
-They were visited by their children and grandchildren for holidays.
-They spent a lot of their time with a couple of friends who had also settled in Mazan.
+In 2013, the Pelicots retired to Mazan, in the Vaucluse department of south-eastern France.
+Gisèle joined a local choir, while Dominique pursued cycling, home maintenance and other leisure activities.
+They were regularly visited by their children and grandchildren and spent time with friends in the area.
+Before the crimes were uncovered, Gisèle was unaware that Dominique had been fined for upskirting women near Paris in 2010; he was fined €100 for that offense.
+At the time, police found that Dominique's DNA matched a sample in the National Automated Genetic Fingerprint File, which connected him to an unsolved 1999 rape case.
+The judiciary was notified but due to organizational problems the information was not processed, allowing Dominique to avoid arrest.